 The best way to get into town during the summer!
 Traffic and stress-free (unless you are seasick), two ferry services are available from Boston.
 Provincetown Fast Ferry runs three times a day.
 The ferry takes off from 200 Seaport Blvd.
 If you are coming from Logan Airport, take the Silver Line and get off at World Trade Center stop – one block away from the dock.
 Boston Harbor Cruises leaves from One Long Wharf .
 Both ferries start running mid-May and stop in mid or late October.
 The trip usually takes 100 minutes and the boat arrives at MacMillan Pier in the very center of town.

 Long But Sure – By Bus

 The tickets from Hyannis to Provincetown can be purchased on the bus in cash.
-Boston, New York and Providence connection tickets can be purchased on Peter Pan Bus website.
-The rates are great for a traveler on budget.
+Boston, New York, and Providence connection tickets can be purchased on Peter Pan Bus website.
+The rates are great for a traveler on a budget.

 Getting To The Provincetown Hotel

 The Provincetown Hotel at Gabriel’s is located at 102 Bradford St. in the very heart of Provincetown.
 If you are arriving by sea, from the pier take a left on Commercial St. and walk one block until you see the Town Hall.
 Make a right to Bradford St. – you will see Gabriel’s on the left.

 If you are driving, turn to Conwell St. off Route 6 and turn right on the Bradford St. intersection.
 The Pilgrim Monument will be on your right side.
 Pull into the cobblestone drive by the office sign at 102 Bradford.
 We will provide you with parking directions once you check-in.